 Funded by / Ownership

-Deutschland.de is published by FAZIT Communication which is the content agency and subsidiary of F.A.Z.-Group (Frankfurt-based media company).
+Deutschland.de is published by FAZIT Communication, the content agency and a subsidiary of F.A.Z.-Group (Frankfurt-based media company).
 FAZ group is owned by FAZIT-Stiftung (FAZIT Foundation) and the current Chairman is the former managing director of Der Spiegel, Karl Dietrich Seikel.
-FAZIT-Stiftung (FAZIT Foundation) is the major shareholder of Germany’s conservative newspaper The F.A.Z.
+FAZIT-Stiftung (FAZIT Foundation) is the major shareholder of Germany’s conservative newspaper, The F.A.Z.

-The Federal Foreign Office of Germany is also mentioned as “in cooperation” with Fazit, however, it is not clear how the Foreign Ministry of Germany is cooperating with Fazit Communication.
+The Federal Foreign Office of Germany is also mentioned as “in cooperation” with Fazit; however, it is unclear how the Foreign Ministry of Germany is cooperating with Fazit Communication.
 In summary, the financing of Deutschland.de is not transparent.

 Analysis / Bias

-In general, Deutschland.de publishes news factually, however, there is a strong nationalist bias towards Germany, where they select the information that is most favorable such as this: Angela Merkel – Ten Years as German Chancellor.
-In this article, they quote very favorably toward Chancellor Merkel, “What Germans appreciate about Angela Merkel is her modest, sober and unflustered manner, while abroad it is primarily her crisis management that is praised.”
+In general, Deutschland.de publishes news factually; however, there is a strong nationalist bias towards Germany, where they select the most favorable information, such as Angela Merkel – Ten Years as German Chancellor.
+In this article, they quote very favorably toward Chancellor Merkel “What Germans appreciate about Angela Merkel is her modest, sober and unflustered manner, while abroad it is primarily her crisis management that is praised.”
 In other words, the information on the website is factual, but negative information about Germany is excluded, which we define as soft propaganda because it is not directed through state censorship.

 Failed Fact Checks

-Overall, we rate Deutschland.de Right-Center biased based on story selection that favors the center-right government.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of transparency in ownership as well as the promotion of pro-German soft propaganda.
-(M. Huitsing 6/6/2020)
+Overall, we rate Deutschland.de as right-center biased based on story selection that favors the center-right government.
+We also rate them Mostly Factual in reporting rather than High due to a lack of transparency in ownership and promoting pro-German soft propaganda.
+(M. Huitsing 6/6/2020) Updated (07/13/2022)